CyberSphinxxx/PasswordSentinel/README.md

 - **Select Character Types:** Check the boxes to include uppercase, lowercase, numbers, or symbols in the password.
 - **Generate Password:** Click the "Generate Password" button to create a secure password.
 - **View Password Strength:** Check the password strength and observe the corresponding strength image.

+## Contributing
+Contributions are welcome!
+If you have suggestions or would like to improve this project, feel free to submit a pull request or open an issue.